 - Family history/race: A family history of heart disease increases the risk of coronary artery disease and myocardial infarction.

 - Smoking: Cigarette smokers are twice as likely to experience myocardial infarction compared to non-smokers.
-Smokers also have a two to four time higher risk of sudden cardiac death (within an hour of a heart attack).
+Smokers also have a two to a four-time higher risk of sudden cardiac death (within an hour of a heart attack).

 - High blood pressure (hypertension): Alone or in association with obesity, smoking, high blood cholesterol levels or diabetes, high blood pressure increases the risk of myocardial infarction and stroke.